zydou/arti/crates/tor-circmgr/README.md

 * `experimental-api`: Add additional non-stable APIs to our public interfaces.

+* `specific-relay`: Support for connecting to a relay via specifically provided connection instructions, rather than using information from a Tor network directory.

 * `experimental`: Enable all the above experimental features.

 [^1]: Remember, semantic versioning is what makes various `cargo`